mattmacleod/recipe-book/recipes/chicken-katsu-curry.md

 ---

-This is a recipe for a straightforward chicken katsu Curry.
+This is a recipe for a straightforward chicken katsu curry.
 It uses a ready-made Japanese curry mix – something like S&B Golden Curry Sauce Mix.
 You can substitute a ready-to-use curry sauce if you prefer.

+Canola/rapeseed, sunflower, or corn oil work for frying.